 Image provided by @homewithkelly

 Forgo the elaborate office setup involving multiple monitors, and instead, streamline your workstation with a simple entryway office.
 You can work around the tight space by using a corner desk or console table.
-To avoid any sensitive information laying open in such a high traffic area, look to digital storage rather than file cabinets.
-You’ll have the added benefit of always knowing where everything is.
 Hang a mirror above your desk to brighten the workspace.
 In your entryway office, it’s perfectly placed for a self-check before heading out the door.
 If you prefer to use that space for floating shelves, install wall sconces on either side of them for a space-efficient alternative to create task lighting.